Sustaining Dryad: Reconfiguring relationships and 'thinking like a business' to maintain open data infrastructures: Introduction

 Relationships are also important in how business models, flexible collections of activities designed to create value \parencite{amit_value_2001}, are implemented.
 Business models exert their own agency within an organization, shaping how practices and relationships between investors and consumers are coordinated \parencite{zott_business_2010,fjeldstad_business_2018}.
 As business models are put into practice, organizations engage in processes of "assetization" (turning things into assets) \parencite{birch_rethinking_2017} that involve a specific way of thinking, where objects or services are viewed as potential financial investments.
 This perspective, which we term “thinking like a business,” in turn influences how assets are understood and governed \parencite{birch_assetization_2024}.

 We bring both of these perspectives – reconfiguring relationships and business thinking – to our analysis.
-After situating our work in relevant literature, we describe Dryad and how it has reconfigured infrastructural relationships to co-shape revenue streams over time.
+After situating our work in relevant literature, we describe Dryad, an open data infrastructure supporting research data sharing and reuse, and how it has reconfigured infrastructural relationships to co-shape revenue streams over time.
 We identify four types of relationships with customers, collaborators, and competitors that have been critical to Dryad’s financial evolution: reinforcing, forging, positioning, and excluding relationships.
 We then analyze how Dryad's strategic efforts to “think like a business” have shaped interpretations of value(s), community, and governance.
 We conclude by highlighting emerging tensions that provide insight for other open infrastructures working to become financially sustainable.
 Our analysis adds to the existing literature by focusing not just on financial mechanisms (although those emerge) but on the relationships which enable them and their effects on other aspects of sustainability.